-Finite obstruction set characterizations for lower ideals in the minor order are guaranteed to exist by the Graph Minor Theorem.
-In this paper we characterize several families of graphs with small feedback sets, namely k_1 -FEEDBACK VERTEX SET, k_2 -FEEDBACK EDGE SET and (k_1,k_2) -FEEDBACK VERTEX/EDGE SET, for small integer parameters k_1 and k_2 .
-Our constructive methods can compute obstruction sets for any minor-closed family of graphs, provided the pathwidth (or treewidth) of the largest obstruction is known.
+Finite obstruction set characterizations for lower ideals in the minor order are guaranteed to exist by the graph minor theorem.
+In this paper we characterize several families of graphs with small feedback sets, namely k_1 -FEEDBACK VERTEX SET, k_2 -FEEDBACK EDGE SET and (k_1, k_2) -FEEDBACK VERTEX/EDGE SET, for small integer parameters k_1 and k_2 .
+Our constructive methods can compute obstruction sets for any minor-closed family of graphs, provided the pathwidth (or treewidth) of the largest obstruction is known. © 2001 Elsevier Science B.V.
+All rights reserved.

-1 Introduction
+1. Introduction